cafe-sur-cour/AREA/documentation/area-documentation/docs/accessibility.md

 # Accesibility & Security

-Here explain the securoty chosen how to implent it
+Here explain the security chosen how to implent it

-Ecplain level of WCAG chosne
+Explain level of WCAG chosen